zepfietje/laravel-seeable/README.md

        use Seeable;
    }
    ```
-5. Register the `SeeUser` middleware in your `app/Http/Kernel.php` file.
+5. Register the `SeeUser` middleware in your `app/Http/Kernel.php` file:
    ```php
    protected $middlewareGroups = [
        'web' => [